simlal/vps-homelab/README.md

 - Caddy as a reverse proxy and cert manager.
 Create a single caddy network for all containers to share.
 - GH Actions runners on VPS for CI/CD (self-hosted runners as systemd services)
 - Kuma for observability.
-Accessible via Tailscale OR kuma.simlal.dev reverse proxied by Caddy.
+Accessible via Tailscale OR `kuma.simlal.dev`
 - TODO...

 ### Apps